Meet the African models breaking barriers

 Slow change, study shows

-Just three non-white women feature in the 20 world's highest paid models list of 2016, according to Forbes.
-For the first time in history, more than 25% of models used in the Spring 2017 season were non-white.
+Just three non-white women feature in the 20 world's highest paid models list of 2016 compiled by Forbes.
+For the first time in history, more than 25% of models used in the Spring/Summer 2017 season were non-white.

 This is according Fashion Spot's Diversity Report in which 299 shows and 8,832 model appearances from New York, London, Paris and Milan were examined.